 The population of Gunnedah is 9,349 and is comprised of approximately 50.9% females and 49.1% males.
 The median age is 39 and there is an Indigenous population of 972 (10.4%).

-Gunnedah is located in the Hunter New England, Central Coast Primary health Network (HNECCPHN).
-This fact sheet provides an overview of the community profile for HNECCPHN
+Gunnedah is located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.

 Gunnedah is a town in the north-eastern region of New South Wales and is located on the Oxley and Kamilaroi Highways 66km (41 minutes) from Tamworth and 332km (206 minutes) from Sydney.

 Gunnedah is popular for Dorothea Mackellar who wrote her famous poem ‘My Country’ (also known as I Love a Sunburnt Country) about her family’s farm near Gunnedah.
 Gunnedah is home to one of the largest and healthiest koala populations in the country.

 The closest regional airport is Tamworth, which is 50 minutes away.
 Qantaslink and Virgin provide daily return flights from Tamworth to Sydney, while Jetgo provides 8 weekly return flights to Brisbane.

 There is the XPT Trainlink that has return daily trips to Sydney.

 The major sources of employment in Gunnedah are:

 The Gunnedah Rural Health Service is a purpose built, multi-disciplinary, integrated primary health care centre located on the grounds of Gunnedah Hospital.